wkumari/draft-wkumari-dhc-capport/README.md

        cookies.

    4. Once the user has authenticated, normal IP connectivity should resume.
-The CP success page should contain a string, e.g "CP_SATISFIED."
 The OS can then use this string to provide further information to the user.

    5. The device should (using an OS dependent method) expose to the user / user applications that they have connected though a